How do I improve my profit margine and cut my expenses?

 I have a small, family-owned heating and air conditioning company.
 I have one secretary and three installers/service techs.
 An additional estimator/sales/service would be useful in the summer, but business decreases in winter.
 If I hired a second estimator/salesman I would not have enough profit to maintain salaries.
 I borrow money in the winter and work all spring, summer ands fall to pay it back.
 How does one determine when adding an additional employee is financially sound?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.The general rule for hiring is to bring someone on when you can afford to pay half the employee's wage.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »The general rule for hiring is to bring someone on when you can afford to pay half the employee's wage.
 This is a valuable benchmark because at that level, the employee will pay for himself by the work he does, and by the time he frees up for you to do more productive and profitable work on the business.

 How can you do that?